gkorpal/AlgorithmicCryptanalysis-AJ/README.md

-# Algorithmic Cryptanalysis - Antonine Joux
+# Algorithmic Cryptanalysis - Antoine Joux

 From the Preface: